ModFi/template-backend/README.md

 ## Frontend Only
 Otherwise remove the files that start with app_ on .github/workflows/ directory

+## Github & Jira integration
+When a developer makes a commit, they should add a Jira Software issue key to the commit message, like this: git commit -m "PROJ-123 add a README file to the project." git push origin <branchname>

 ## See [Github Actions & Environment Status](https://github.com/ModFi/action-dashboard)
 Where you find out all the status of the services and their version